corywheeler/refactoringtopatterns/README.md

 This repo contains source code that very closely or exactly matches that which is found in Joshua Kerievsky's book [Refactoring to Patterns](https://www.amazon.com/Refactoring-Patterns-Joshua-Kerievsky/dp/0321213351).

 Have to say thank you to Joshua for putting all of these patterns together and for making them easily consumable.
-If you have landed here and are interested in Joshua I encourage you to check out the following links:
+If you have landed here and are interested in other things [Joshua](https://www.industriallogic.com/people/joshua) has put out, I encourage you to check out the following links:

 * [Industrial Logic](https://www.industriallogic.com/) - His consultancy and source of some great e-Learnin.
 * [Modern Agile](http://modernagile.org/) - A community for people interested in better ways of building software.